danielpalumbo/danielpalumbo.github.io/_pages/about.md

 I am currently on the postdoc market; if you would like to invite me to your institution to speak, please contact me via my email on the left sidebar.
 I am also always happy to strike up new collaborations across institutions, and to talk to students considering entering the field or working with the Event Horizon Telescope, so don't be a stranger!

+Before you go, consider signing on to the [Astronomy and Astrophysics LGBTQIA+ Outlist or Ally List](https://astro-outlist.github.io/) to help make astronomy a bit more welcoming.

 <!--